eserie/wax-ml/README.md

 🌊 Wax is what you put on a surfboard to avoid slipping.
 It is an essential tool to go surfing ... 🌊

-WAX-ML is a research oriented [python](https://www.python.org/)  library providing tools to design powerful machine learning algorithms and feedback loops working on streaming data.
+WAX-ML is a research-oriented [python](https://www.python.org/)  library providing tools to design powerful machine learning algorithms and feedback loops working on streaming data.

-It strives to complement [JAX](https://jax.readthedocs.io/en/latest/) with tools dedicated to time-series and make JAX-based programs easy to use for end users working with
+It strives to complement [JAX](https://jax.readthedocs.io/en/latest/) with tools dedicated to time-series and make JAX-based programs easy to use for end-users working with
 [pandas](https://pandas.pydata.org/) and [xarray](http://xarray.pydata.org/en/stable/)
 for data manipulation.